twantrd/td/etc/README.md

 * Copy `terraform` dir to `/etc/`

 # Usage
+* `cd /etc/terraform` and run:
-* terraform plan (to see what terraform will do)
+	* `terraform plan` (to see what terraform will do)
-* terraform apply (to provision infrastructure)
+	* `terraform apply` (to provision infrastructure)
 		* This will also locally execute ansible playbooks to provision Apache and Nginx listening on non-standard ports for illustration purposes<p>
 ![alt-text](terra_sshot.png?raw=true "screenshot")

 # Contributing